arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

-# COMP 150 Lab 2 - Java Fundamentals
+# Object-Oriented Programming - Java Fundamentals

 In this lab, you will learn: